ashleshakadam/CNN-Powered-CIFAR-10-Classifier-with-Real-Time-Augmentation/README.md

 **License**

 This project is licensed under the MIT License.
-See the LICENSE file for full terms.
+See [LICENSE](https://github.com/ashleshakadam/CNN-Powered-CIFAR-10-Classifier-with-Real-Time-Augmentation/blob/main/LICENSE) for full terms.

 **References**
 	1. Krizhevsky, A. (2009).
 Learning Multiple Layers of Features from Tiny Images.
 University of Toronto Technical Report.